Law Enforcement 720 Academy 2020

 This (720) hour Law Enforcement Academy is designed for those seeking a law enforcement career in the State of Wisconsin.
 Southwest Tech’s premier Academy delivers the criteria established by the Wisconsin Department of Justice, Training and Standards Bureau.
 The training instructors are a combination of educators and active or retired law enforcement officers.
 The training is delivered via lecture, group discussion, hands-on exercises, and scenario participation.

-- Mandatory Interview: February 2018 (Students must earn a minimum score on the interview to continue with the application process.)
+- Mandatory Interview: Friday, February 14, 2020 at Southwest Tech's Public Safety Complex, Room 2008 in Fennimore.
+REGISTER NOW for your time slot of choice.
+(Students must earn a minimum score on the interview to continue with the application process.)

 Please verify that you have met the following minimum qualifications as set forth in Wisconsin State Statute and Chapter LES 2, of Wisconsin Administrative Code: